It’s holiday time, which means big meals, a deluge of Christmas and holiday cards, family

 Photographing Christmas trees, menorahs, or any kind of interior light arrangement can be trickier.
 Your camera can get stuck between adjusting to the dark background and the actual bulbs, so automatic settings don’t really cut it.

-Use a basic lamp, or other surrounding light source to brighten your shadows and decrease the contrast that might be confusing your camera.
+Brighten up the scene, first.
+Bring extra lamps or any other light source into the room, to brighten your shadows and decrease the contrast that might confuse your camera.

 A wide open aperture is a must.
 The low end of your aperture window (aperture settings with larger numbers like f/11) just flat out won’t work because there’s an inverse relationship between the aperture setting and how much light it lets in.
 For example, f/22 lets in less light and f/2 lets in a lot of light.